BETA — overland flow paths, 2024 LiDAR, data under review

 Is this data council-approved?

-Our methodology is aligned with TP108, SWCoP v4, and NZS4404.
+The methodology is aligned with TP108, SWCoP v4, and NZS4404.
 Individual councils make their own call on what data they accept for consent.
-Our Flood Reports are CPEng-signed and written for council submission.
+The free layer is a screening reference, not a regulatory hazard map — for site-specific consent submissions, that's an engineering job done on commission.

 What about coastal flooding?

-Phase 1 focuses on rainfall-driven overland flow.
-Coastal storm surge and sea-level rise are Phase 2 (2026 Q4).
-For now we recommend the NIWA / Earth Sciences NZ Extreme Coastal Flood Maps for coastal hazard.
+The current published layer focuses on rainfall-driven overland flow.
+Coastal storm surge and sea-level rise are not modelled.
+For coastal hazard, we recommend the NIWA / Earth Sciences NZ Extreme Coastal Flood Maps.

 How often is it updated?